 All statements other than statements of historical facts included in this document, including, without limitation, those regarding the respective financial positions of the Issuer and the Group, their business strategy, plans and objectives of management for future operations (including their respective development plans and objectives relating to their businesses), are forward-looking statements.
 Such forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause the actual results, performance or achievements of the Issuer and the Group to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
 Such forward-looking statements are based on numerous assumptions regarding the Issuer's and the Group's present and future business strategies and the environment in which the Issuer and the Group will operate in the future.
-Factors that could cause actual results, performance or achievements in which the Issuer and the Group will operate in the future.
+Factors that could cause actual results, performance or achievements to differ materially include, but are not limited to, those discussed under "Risk Factors".
+These forward-looking statements speak only as of the date of this document.
 The Issuer expressly disclaims any obligation or undertaking to release publicly any updates or revisions to any forward-looking statement contained herein to reflect any change in their respective expectations with regard thereto or any change in events, conditions or circumstances on which any such statement is based.

-Trends of Key Financial Data SELECTED CONSOLIDATED FINANCIAL INFORMATION
+Trends of Key Financial Data

+SELECTED CONSOLIDATED FINANCIAL INFORMATION